Peter Lundin: Triple murder

 Deputy Chief Inspector Niels Kjøller from Hvidovre Criminal Police told the press: "Both places looked like slaughterhouses, even though Peter had tried to erase his tracks by cleaning up."
-From remnants of human tissue, the police technicians were able to observe that Lundin had used an angle grinder in the garage and there were about 100 visible cutting marks on the floor, revealing that he had used an axe.
+From remnants of human tissue, the police technicians were able to observe that Lundin had used an angle grinder in the garage, and there were about 100 visible cutting marks on the floor, revealing that he had used an axe.

 Lundin changed his explanation after three weeks.
-He explained that he heard screams from the basement at night between June 16 and 17, 2000, and there he found the two boys lying on the floor - killed with a knife by Marianne.
-She was supposedly unconscious after taking drugs.
-He then began to beat her because she had killed the boys, and according to his explanation, he struck her "not seriously" and she died shortly after.
-He did not call the police as he thought they would not believe his story because of his past, and instead decided to dismember the bodies.
+He explained that he had heard screams from the basement at night between June 16 and 17, 2000.
+In the basement, he found the two boys lying on the floor.
+They had been stabbed by Marianne, who he claimed had ingested drugs and was unconscious.
+He then began to beat her because she had killed the boys.
+He said that, although he had not struck her "seriously," she died shortly after.
+He did not call the police as he thought they would not believe his story because of his past and had instead decided to dismember the bodies.

 On October 10, 2000, he confessed to killing them.
 He explained that he had quarrelled with Marianne because she "had spoken sweetly" on the phone with another man.
-Subsequently, they all got up to fight on her double bed in the bedroom, and there he broke all three's necks with his bare hands.
-After the murders, he placed the bodies in the house's freezers.
-This story was not quite corroborated by the forensic evidence, however, as it was reasonably determined that one of the boys had died in the basement, and investigators found it unlikely that he had broken their necks the way he claimed.
+Subsequently, Lundin fought with Pedersen and her sons on her double bed, where he broke their necks with his bare hands.
+After the murders, he placed the bodies in the freezers located in the home.
+This story was not quite corroborated by forensic evidence; however, as it was reasonably determined that one of the boys had died in the basement, and investigators found it unlikely that he had broken their necks the way he claimed.

-On June 19, 2000, Lundin went shopping at a Metro in Glostrup, where he bought an axe, rubber glove, plastic bags and cleaning agents, after which he dismembered the bodies.
-Lundin put the body parts in plastic bags, which he placed for bulky waste outside the house, which was thus driven for incineration.
-He then probably drove further around Zealand in Marianne's Ford Mondeo and placed smaller body parts in various waste containers.
-About 10,000 tonnes of slag were investigated at Vestforbrænding, as well as a waste site in Holme-Ostrup near Næstved, and with the help of the Danish Emergency Management Agency, the entire Vestvolden was searched.
-The bodies of Pedersen and her two sons have never been recovered.
+On June 19, 2000, Lundin went shopping at a Metro in Glostrup, where he bought an axe, rubber gloves, plastic bags and cleaning agents.
+After dismembering the bodies.
+Lundin put the body parts in plastic bags, which he then placed in bulk waste containers outside the house.
+These were then taken for incineration.
+He probably drove further around Zealand in Marianne's Ford Mondeo and placed smaller body parts in various waste containers.
+About 10,000 tonnes of refuse were investigated at Vestforbrænding, as well as at a waste site in Holme-Ostrup near Næstved.
+In addition, with the help of the Danish Emergency Management Agency, the entire Vestvolden was searched.
+However, the bodies of Pedersen and her two sons have never been recovered.